iwanders/micro_hap/example_pico_2w/README.md

 - Replace defmt_serial with `embassy-usb-logger`, just to make it simpler.

+It toggles the on-board LED of the RPi Pico 2W.

 ## Usage
 Easiest is running `make deploy` from this directory.